LunaQu4kez/SUSTech_CS202_MineCPU/README.md

 │   ├── project_desciption.pdf  # project description
 │   ├── Report.md               # report of this project
 │   └── riscv-card.pdf          # ISA reference
+├── generated
-├── generated                   # bitstream file with different parameters │   └── *.bit
+│   └── *.bit                   # bitstream file with different parameters
 ├── pic                         # picture used in repo ├── program
-│   ├── lib                     # library of some API
+│   ├── lib                     # library of hardware API (driver)
 │   ├── my_pacman               # game by C++ (easier cross-compiling to RV)
-│   └── testcase                # used for project defense (答辩)
+│   └── testcase                # used for project presentation
 ├── sources
+│   ├── assembly
-│   ├── assembly                # assembly code for test and fun │   │   ├── *.asm
+│   │   ├── *.asm               # assembly code for test and fun
-│   │   ├── *.coe
+│   │   ├── *.coe               # hex version of machine code
 │   │   └── *.txt               # data using UART to be put into memory
 │   ├── constrain
 │   │   └── constr.xdc          # constrain file